EpykLab/scythe/README.md

 - scythe db dump
   - Prints a JSON dump of the tests and runs tables from ./.scythe/scythe.db.

+- scythe db sync-compat <name>
+  - Reads COMPATIBLE_VERSIONS from ./.scythe/scythe_tests/<name>.py (if present) and updates the `tests.compatible_versions` field in the DB.
+If the variable is missing, the DB entry is set to empty and the command exits successfully.

 ### Test template

 Created tests use a minimal template so you can start quickly: